reshama/git-intro-workshop6-datanauts/git_1_intro.md

 * `origin`   [your forked repo]

 ## Branches
 Branching means you diverge from the main line of development and continue to do work without changing the main line.
-Think of it as "a working folder."
+Think of it as "a working folder" or "a draft folder."

 ## Account settings